saigontechnology/rn-base-project-expo/docs/form.md

 ## 3. Placing multiple inputs on the same line

-To align two inputs in the same row, use `{flexDirection: 'row', flexWrap: 'wrap'}` inside our `Form`'s parent view`:
+To align two inputs in the same row, use `{flexDirection: 'row', flexWrap: 'wrap'}` inside our `Form`'s parent view:

 ```tsx
 <View style={{flexDirection: 'row', flexWrap: 'wrap'}}>